 Website | 100 Smokehouse Lane, Lexington

-Smoking meat since 1962, when he accidentally took a job at a local barbecue stand as a curb hop.
+Wayne has been smoking meat since 1962 when he accidentally took a job at a local barbecue stand as a curb hop.
 When the restaurant was originally opened, it was called Honey Monk’s, a combination of Monk and his partner’s name.

-They didn’t just serve barbecue, but after his partner left the business Monk started focusing only on the barbecue and changed the name in 1980.
+They didn’t just serve barbecue, but after his partner left the business, Monk started focusing only on the barbecue and in 1980, changed the name.

 Using mostly oak because too much hickory produces hot coals and can burn the hogs, Monk smokes his meat sans-marinade and sauces it on the plate.
-Chow down with a cold sweet tea and make sure to order some of Monk’s daughters peach cobbler!
+You’ll want a cold sweet tea while chowing down.
+Make sure to order some of Monk’s daughters peach cobbler!

 Facebook | 900 N Main St, Lexington